 8. Practical Insights for Formulators

-(E)-2-nonenal is valued for its ability to impart fresh, green notes, enhancing the realism of fruit and vegetable flavors.
-It synergizes well with other aldehydes and green notes but can easily dominate a formulation if overused.
-Formulators should be cautious of its low odor threshold and potential for oxidation, which can alter its sensory profile.
+(E)-2-Nonenal is valued for its ability to impart a fresh, green note, enhancing the realism of flavors and fragrances.
+It synergizes well with other green and citrus notes.
+Formulators should be cautious of its strong odor, which can dominate if overused.
+It is often under-utilized in complex formulations where subtlety is required.

 Citation hooks: FlavScents; industry practice